Close

 • Utility bills that vary based on usage

-Examples of business costs
+100 Examples of Expenses

 1. Rent for office space